Sari Multala

 She is also a two time world champion in the laser radial class, and has also won a silver and bronze in the same event.

 She was shortlisted in 2002 by the International Sailing Federation for the ISAF World Sailor of the Year Awards.

 Politics

 Multala was elected to Vantaa City Council in 2012 representing National Coalition Party.
 She was elected to the Parliament of Finland for the first time in the 2015 parliamentary elections and was re-elected in 2019.
 Since 2017 she has served as Chair of City Board in Vantaa.

+In June 2023, she was appointed Minister of Science and Culture in the Orpo Cabinet.
+On 24 January 2025 she was appointed Minister of the Environment and Climate Change, replacing Kai Mykkänen who was elected Mayor of Espoo in October 2024.
+She immediately received criticism for her appointment from the Green League for failing to address climate challenges when asked about logging.

+Sports committees

+In 2020 she was nominated by the Finnish Sailing and Boating Association (SPV) for the position of President of the Finnish Olympic Committee and to the Board of Directors of the Olympic Committee.
+She had previously served as chairman of the SPV from 2013 to 2018.
+She ended up receiving 10 votes in the presidential election.